sd2beatles/Big-Data-with-Scala-and-Spark/learningScala_section3/streaming_part2)Structured Streaming.md

 This is a streaming processing framework built on the _spark SQL engine_.
 Therfore, strcutured streaming uses the existing structured API in spark (DataFrame,Datasets,SQL), implies that all the opertions we are often familar with are supported.

 The main idea behind this framework is to treat a stream of data as a table to which data is continously appended.
-Its job inclues chekcing for the new input data,processing it,updating some internal state, and updating its result.
-Internally, Structured Streaming figures out how to incrementalize your query and run it in a fault-tolerant manner.
+Its job indluces chekcing for the new input data,processing it,updating some internal state, and updating its result.

 2. Core Concepts __________________________________________________________________:black_nib: